 During the final days of the Hajj, pilgrims bid farewell to the holy city of Makkah, marking the conclusion of their pilgrimage.
 This moment symbolizes the pilgrims’ readiness to return to their everyday lives, carrying with them the profound lessons and blessings they have gained from this transformative spiritual journey.

 Keep reading to know more about the extraordinary rituals and profound impact of the last day of Hajj, illuminating the majestic finale that etches unforgettable memories in the hearts of the pilgrims.

 Hajj takes place during Dhul Hijjah, the 12th month of the Islamic calendar, spanning from the 8th to the 13th day.
-This year, it will commence on Monday, 26 June 2023, and conclude on Saturday, 1 July 2023.
+Last year, it commenced on Monday, 26 June 2023, and conclude on Saturday, 1 July 2023.
 Typically, the pilgrims arrive a week prior to the start date and extend their stay for an additional week.

 What happens on the last days of Hajj?